 ACP/HLB Distribution and Management

-Commercial Citrus – How will the citrus grower manage the pest and disease?
+Commercial Citrus – How will the citrus grower manage the pest and disease in commercial groves?

-The deadly huanglongbing is spreading within California residential areas and threatens commercial citrus production.
-This web site is designed to show citrus growers where the Asian citrus psyllid and the HLB disease are located.
-Since there is currently no cure for the disease, the best management strategy is reducing the psyllid vector with insecticides and removal of infected trees.
-This web site will provide a list of the ACP-effective insecticides, information about the best timing of their use, and strategies for treatment.
+The deadly huanglongbing (HLB) is spreading in California and threatens commercial citrus production.
+This website provides a map of where the Asian citrus psyllid (ACP) and HLB disease are located.
+Since there is currently no cure for the disease, the best management strategy is reducing the psyllid vector with insecticides and removing HLB-infected trees.
+This website provides a list of the ACP-effective insecticides, information about the best timing of their use & strategies for treatment.

 Residential Citrus – What should I do to protect the citrus in my yard?

-There is currently no cure for the huanglongbing (HLB) disease that kills citrus trees and is spread by an insect, the Asian citrus psyllid.
-It is estimated that 60% of Californians have at least one citrus tree in their yard and so HLB is going to have a devastating effect on the California residential landscape.
-Currently the only way to control the disease is to reduce the psyllid that spreads it and to remove trees that are infected or located near the infected trees.
-This website will provide you with information about how near the insect and disease are to your home and what you can do to help protect your trees.
+There is currently no cure for the devastating disease, huanglongbing (HLB), which kills trees in the citrus family and is spread by a tiny insect, the Asian citrus psyllid (ACP).
+It is estimated that 60% of Californians have at least one citrus tree in their yard, meaning that HLB may have a devastating effect in residential areas of California.
+Currently the only way to control the disease is to reduce ACP and to remove trees that are infected or located near known infections.
+This website provides information about how near the insect and disease are to your home, and what you can do to help protect your trees.